GetStream/javascript-beginner-guide/setup-guide.md

 ```

 `upsertUsers()` requires `id` as a field.
 Custom fields may be additionally included.
 More info [here](https://getstream.io/chat/docs/node/update_users/?language=javascript) on user creation.

 [Example In Repo](https://github.com/zacheryconverse/basic-chat/blob/3f857ac4785f08d5bb7e8ff41bb225776e5b808c/server/methods.js#L13)

 <img width="1357" alt="Chat Explorer" src="https://user-images.githubusercontent.com/32964891/117172627-366a6800-ad89-11eb-91f2-e958bc57bb0f.png">

 > Use the Chat Explorer in your dashboard to see a list of users

-> It is also possible to add users to an app with `connectUser()` - but this will affect monthly MAUs. `upsertUser()` is necessary to add members in bulk to your app without connecting them (and increasing your bill).
+> It is also possible to add users to an app with `connectUser()` - but this will affect monthly MAUs. `upsertUser()` is necessary to add members in bulk to your app without connecting them (and increasing your bill - if on a paid plan).

 ## Server Side - Generate Token